Read more below about our internship opportunities for high school students.

 Huliau EcoAventure Summer Interns

-We are looking for high school and college students ages 16-19 to help lead our EcoAdventure program for students entering grades 7-9.
+We are looking for students entering grades 11, 12 and college to help lead our EcoAdventure program for students entering grades 7-9.
 This is an unpaid internship but you can earn 35 hours of community service hours and gain experience in environmental education.
 There will be a two hour mandatory training on Monday July 25th, followed by four days of leading our summer program from 8:15am-4:15pm from July 26th-29th.
-Apply below by June 1st!
+Apply below by July 1st!

 Zero Waste Internships for High School Students